-Jack Meng Endowed Scholarship: A gift of John C. "Jack" Meng, Class of 1966, loyal Son of Wabash, this need-based, four-year scholarship assists qualifying and deserving young men so that they might have the educational opportunities afforded to them by Wabash College.
-Preference is given first to students from Midwest states, then elsewhere.
+Jack Meng Endowed Scholarship: A gift from John C. "Jack" Meng, Class of 1966, loyal Son of Wabash, this needbased, four-year scholarship assists qualifying and deserving young men so that they might have the educational opportunities afforded to them by Wabash College.
+Preference is given first to students from Midwest states, then elsewhere, from single-parent or non-traditional families.
+Mr. Meng is a successful businessman and active in his community